Pikkius/3DOnco/README.md

 </p>

 It should be computed by exploting maximum likehood estimation (ie find the sequnce of aa that maximes the probability) but since it is a computationally complex task usually it is derived by inference.
-*In the second one is the network which is composed by a RESNET and some convolutionl layers.
+*In the second one there is the network which is composed by a RESNET and some convolutionl layers.
-*In the third one is an overview of the transformation for the input vector
+*In the third one there is an overview of the transformation for the input vector

-Now we are exlploiting and [updated version](https://github.com/dellacortelab/prospr) of the code, but the main composition is still the same.
+Now we are exlploiting an [updated version](https://github.com/dellacortelab/prospr) of the code, but the main composition is still the same.

 In particular, in this version the DCA analysis is substituted with a simpler one based on covariance matrix that reduces the computational time called for simplicity ['fast DCA'](https://direct.mit.edu/neco/article/29/11/3040/8328/Sparse-Covariance-Matrix-Estimation-by-DCA-Based).